 A SwitchMap can encapsulate any number of Mappings, but they must all have the same number of inputs (Nin attribute value) and the same number of outputs (Nout attribute value).
 The SwitchMap itself inherits these same values for its Nin and Nout attributes.
-Each of these Mappings represents a " route" through the switch, and are referred to as " route" Mappings below.
+Each of these Mappings represents a "route" through the switch, and are referred to as "route" Mappings below.
 Each route Mapping transforms positions between the input and output coordinate space of the entire SwitchMap, but only one Mapping will be used to transform any given position.
-The selection of the appropriate route Mapping.
-Each SwitchMap encapsulates two selector Mappings in addition to its route Mappings" one for use with the SwitchMap's forward transformation (called the " forward selector Mapping").
+The selection of the appropriate route Mapping to use with any given input position is made by another Mapping, called the "selector" Mapping.
+Each SwitchMap encapsulates two selector Mappings in addition to its route Mappings; one for use with the SwitchMap's forward transformation (called the "forward selector Mapping"), and one for use with the SwitchMap's inverse transformation (called the "inverse selector Mapping").
 The forward selector Mapping must have the same number of inputs as the route Mappings, but should have only one output.
-Likewise, the inverse selector Mapping must have the same number of use with so the route Mapping, but should have only one output.
+Likewise, the inverse selector Mapping must have the same number of outputs as the route Mappings, but should have only one input.